sohith73/BSC-s-food-estimation-/Readme.md

 1. flask - for creating api
 2. LangChain - for LLM interaction
 3. LM studio for using my llm as a server
+4. pandas for csv handing and indexing for fast search

 #### edge cases
-- no matter what our application wont crash
+- no matter what our application wont crash under any scenario
 - used logging for detailed descriptions
 - handles for not dishes and cleverly identifies whether it is a dish or not
 - get more ingredients which are very important